Swedish House Mafia: Pre-2008: Formation and prior endeavors

 Before Swedish House Mafia, Axwell, Steve Angello, and Sebastian Ingrosso performed as solo DJs in the late 1990s and early 2000s.
 Angello and Ingrosso knew each other as children growing up in Stockholm, and would often collaborate under various aliases in their early careers.
-Collaborations with Axwell came later in the decade as the pair discovered the Swedish DJ by a chance meeting.
+Collaborations with Axwell came later in the decade after the pair discovered him by a chance meeting.
 Towards the mid-2000s Axwell, Angello, and Ingrosso found themselves often playing shows together, with fellow Swedish DJ Eric Prydz joining them for some shows.
-The name Swedish House Mafia came about after friends and fans began labelling the four as they played more and more shows together with the four being first officially referred to as "Swedish House Mafia" in March 2007 by the Winter Music Conference.
+The name Swedish House Mafia came about after friends and fans began labelling the four as they played more and more shows together; they were first officially referred to as "Swedish House Mafia" in March 2007 by the Winter Music Conference.
 Eventually, the group officially adopted the name in late 2008, with Prydz deciding not to join the group, describing himself as a "control freak" in the studio who can't abide collaboration, even with close friends.
 Prydz announced he would be leaving the group, soon after the collective officially formed, in November 2008.